 I’m going to start with what should be the most important part of a bedroom, the bed.
 For our kids we used a moses basket, then a cot and then straight to a single bed with a bed rail.
 In my opinion toddler beds are a waste of money and resources, but maybe your cot converts to a toddler bed or you can lay your hands on a good one second-hand.

-Cots – Honestly I haven’t come across any sustainable ethical new cots on sale, which is kinda surprising.
-All I can suggest is to buy second-hand where possible and then for new, look for a wooden one made from a sustainably managed forest (FSC certified or similar) with a natural oil finish if at all possible.
+If they’re beyond your price range then I suggest is to buy second-hand where possible and then for new, look for a wooden one made from a sustainably managed forest (FSC certified or similar) with a natural oil finish if at all possible.

 Bed Frames – The most sustainable bed frame is one that already exists so aim to buy second-hand if you can.
 Sure with a new mattress a bed frame can be as good as new.
 My son currently sleeps in a deadly racing car bed that only cost us €60 on adverts.ie.
 If you can’t find something to suit pre-loved I have a list of sustainable ethical beds listed in this article.